richardjdare/bb2-mode/README.md

 ## Completion
 bb2-mode uses Emacs' standard `completion-at-point` system to provide keyword completion.
 Use `C-M-i` to perform completion. company-mode will also work with bb2-mode.

+## Quickly navigate your code with imenu
+bb2-mode provides imenu integration for Blitz labels, functions and statements.
+Load some Blitz source code, hit `m-x imenu` and then hit tab.
+You will be presented with a list of all the labels in the source file.
+Select one to navigate to its position in the source code.
+Functions and Statements are accessed as sub-lists under `*Functions*` and `*Statements*` in the main list.

 ## Compile and run in WinUAE
 bb2-mode can connect to the WinUAE Amiga emulator using telnet and compile and run the source code you are editing.
 The file must be saved in a directory that is being used as a WinUAE virtual hard disk, and Blitz 2 must be running in the emulator.